ghwlanglois/ToDoWebApp/README.md

 Users can also view their account information, which they entered upon logging in as a new user.

-To run this WebApp, clone the repository and open index.html in your favorite web browser.
+To run this WebApp locally, clone the repository and open index.html in your favorite web browser.

+To run this WebApp on a local server, I suggest downloading Brackets from http://brackets.io/ to run the code locally.

 ![Screenshot](https://i.ibb.co/sKHXjT6/screenshot.png)